I went to Queensland for lunch and was stranded for three months

 The timing coincided with the lifting of state border closures, after four months of limited freedom of movement.
 Thrilled to go anywhere, I booked the 90-minute flight on July 29 and arranged to stay with a friend.

-But then, the dream trip turned into a nightmare: No sooner had I crossed the border from my home in New South Wales to Queensland than the door was slammed shut behind me.
+But then, the business trip turned into a nightmare: No sooner had I crossed the border from my home in New South Wales to Queensland than the door was slammed shut behind me.
 Sydney residents -- like me -- were officially no longer welcome.
 The government declared Sydney a Covid-19 hotspot, and banned its people entering Queensland from 1 a.m. that night.

 Airlines canceled flights, and the scarce fares skyrocketed from A$75 (US$50) up to A$1,200 (US$900) for me to get back home.
 I'd only bought a one-way ticket.